metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

 :param log_interval: number of epochs that elapse between reporting new training results
 :param checkpoint_interval: Interval to save a checkpoint to disk.
-:param scale_targets: Whether to scale the targets to have unit standard deviation
-    across the training set during training.
+:param scale_targets: Whether to scale the targets to have unit standard deviation across the training set during training.
-:param fixed_composition_weights: allows to set fixed isolated atom energies from
+:param fixed_composition_weights: allows to set fixed isolated atom energies from outside.
-    outside.
 These are per target name and per (integer) atom type.
 For example, ``fixed_composition_weights: {"energy": {1: -396.0, 6: -500.0}, "mtt::U0": {1: 0.0,
   6: 0.0}}`` sets the isolated atom energies for H (``1``) and O (``6``) to different values for the two distinct targets.
-:param per_atom_targets: specifies whether the model should be trained on a per-atom
+:param per_atom_targets: specifies whether the model should be trained on a per-atom loss.
-    loss.
 In that case, the logger will also output per-atom metrics for that target.
 In any case, the final summary will be per-structure.
+:param log_mae: Also logs MAEs in addition to RMSEs.
+:param log_separate_blocks: Whether to log the errors each block of the targets separately.
 :param loss_weights: specifies the weights to be used in the loss for each target.
-The
-    weights should be a dictionary of floats, one for each target.
+The weights should be a dictionary of floats, one for each target.
 All missing targets are assigned a weight of 1.0.

 References